 It is likely that being a stepmom was not one of your life aspirations growing up.
-And therefore, by being a part of your new family, you’re giving up on some of those dreams.
+Therefore, by being a part of your new family, you’re giving up on some of your dreams.
 You are.
 And it’s okay to have feelings about that.
 It’s okay to mourn that loss.

 Accepting these feelings doesn’t make you a bad person, it makes you a healthy person!